-When rounding decimals, follow the three steps below:
+When rounding decimals, follow the three steps outlined below to the letter:

 Find the place you are rounding to.
 Is it the tenths, the hundredths, or the thousandths?